xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 ### add-ons

-Plugins only monitor external host metrics.
+Plugins only monitor external metrics.

 To monitor internal ones like system utilisation (cpu load, ram utilisation, disk usage etc.), Nagios use what they call `add-ons`.